Generate Sosa numbers

 Alternatively, press the button in the main toolbar.

 The Generate Sosa / d'Aboville numbering panel opens up and displays the various numbering possibilities.
 Make your choices and press OK to start numbering.

-When a direct ancestor of number 1 De Cujus is added to the genealogy, the Sosa number is not automatically attached to this new individual.
+When a direct ancestor of number 1 De Cujus is added to the genealogy, the Sosa number is not automatically attached to this new individual, except with the Cygnus editor.
 You would have to generate again the numbering.

 Likewise, if you decide to modify the choice of the De Cujus, you must erase and regenerate the numbering again from the newly chosen De Cujus.

 The Aboville numbering designates a method of numbering all the direct descendants of an individual taken as a reference.

 From a reference individual, the d'Aboville numbering is carried out in descending generations, that is to say from the past to the present.

 In the d'Aboville numbering, the De Cujus is the individual taken as a reference, in other words, the common ancestor from which this numbering starts.
 It is assigned number 1.